vib-singlecell-nf/vsn-pipelines/docs/scatac-seq.rst

 The important parameters to change are:

 - ``params.sc.atac.preprocess.metadata``: the path to the metadata file.
-- ``params.sc.atac.bwamaptools.index``: the path to the bwa reference, which needs to be already indexed.
+- ``params.sc.atac.bwamaptools.bwa_fasta``: the path to the bwa reference fasta file.
+This should be already indexed with ``bwa index``, and the index files located in the same directory as the fasta file.

 Optional parameters to change: